Master of Fine Arts in Creative Writing

 Our Fiction instructors are the two-time Nebula Award-winning science fiction writer John Kessel (Good News from Outer Space, The Baum Plan for Financial Independence and the 2017 novel The Moon and the Other).
 There is former Sports Illustrated reporter and novelist Wilton Barnhardt (Gospel, Emma Who Saved My Life and the New York Times best-seller Lookaway, Lookaway), late of MFA programs at Warren Wilson College and UC-Irvine; best-selling author Jill McCorkle (The Cheer Leader, Carolina Moon, Life After Life, plus several award-winning story collections including Going Away Shoes), recently of the Bennington MFA and Harvard creative writing programs; and our newest fiction professor, Belle Boggs, known for her much-praised collection of short stories (Mattaponi Queen) as well as her PEN-nominated nonfiction The Art of Waiting.
-Her first novel, The Ugly Bear List, is \under contract from Graywolf Press.
+Her first novel, The Ugly Bear List, is under contract from Graywolf Press.
 Joining us for Spring 2018 will be slate.com features editor Dan Kois, who will conduct a seminar in online feature writing and editing.

 You'll be in good hands with this crew.